- AllCodex Portal (Web Frontend)

 - AllCodex Core (Headless Lore Database)

-To ensure high security, the browser never communicates directly with the database (Core) or the AI brain (AllKnower).
-The Portal acts as a strict BFF (Backend-for-Frontend) proxy.Security Boundary
+To maintain security, the browser does not communicate directly with the database (Core) or the parsing brain (AllKnower).
+The Portal acts as a BFF (Backend-for-Frontend) proxy.Security boundary

 - No Client Tokens: AllCodex Core external API (ETAPI) tokens and AllKnower authorization Bearer tokens are kept strictly server-side.